Limitations of Quantum Advice and One-Way Communication: Preliminaries

 \section{Preliminaries}

-This section reviews basic definitions and results about quantum one-way communication (in Section \ref{1WAY}) and quantum advice (in Section \ref{ADVICE}); then Section \ref{GOODASNEW}\ proves a quantum information lemma that will be used throughout the paper.
+This section reviews basic definitions and results about quantum one-way communication (in \secref{1WAY}) and quantum advice (in \secref{ADVICE}); then \secref{GOODASNEW}\ proves a quantum information lemma that will be used throughout the paper.